gcoulibaly/week1_assignment_IS607/README.md

 week1_assignment_IS607
 ======================
+Question1:
+  R version
+R version 3.1.1 (2014-07-10) -- "Sock it to Me"
+Copyright (C) 2014 The R Foundation for Statistical Computing
+Platform: x86_64-w64-mingw32/x64 (64-bit)
+R is free software and comes with ABSOLUTELY NO WARRANTY.
+You are welcome to redistribute it under certain conditions.
+Type 'license()' or 'licence()' for distribution details.
+  Natural language support but running in an English locale R is a collaborative project with many contributors.
+Type 'contributors()' for more information and 'citation()' on how to cite R or R packages in publications.
+Type 'demo()' for some demos, 'help()' for on-line help, or 'help.start()' for an HTML browser interface to help.
+Type 'q()' to quit R.
+>
+RSTUDIO Version

 R version 3.1.1 (2014-07-10) -- "Sock it to Me"
 Copyright (C) 2014 The R Foundation for Statistical Computing